Build and Deploy Process¶

-This document describes what actually happens during a Build and Deployment, it is heavy simplified from what actually happens, but it will help you to understand what is happening under the hood every time that Lagoon deploys new code for you.
+This document describes what actually happens during a Lagoon build and deployment.
+It is heavily simplified from what actually happens, but it will help you to understand what is happening under the hood every time that Lagoon deploys new code for you.

-As first Lagoon checks if the OpenShift Project / Kubernetes Namespace for the given Environment is existing and correctly setup.
-It will make sure that we have the needed service accounts, create secrets and will configure environment variables into a ConfigMap
+First, Lagoon checks if the OpenShift project/Kubernetes namespace for the given environment exists and is correctly set up.
+It will make sure that we have the needed service accounts, create secrets, and will configure environment variables into a ConfigMap

 lagoon-env which is filled with information like the environment type and name, the Lagoon project name, and so on.